Ref vs Out in C#

 Example using out to return Multiple outputs from a function in C#

-So, the first point that you need to remember is when you want multiple outputs from a function, then you need to use the ref and out parameters.
-If you look both out and ref closely do the same thing.
+So, the first point that you need to remember is when you want multiple outputs from a function, then you need to use the ref and out parameters in C#.
+If you look out and ref, both are closely doing the same thing.
 Then what are the differences between them?
 Let us understand the differences with an example.
 Please have a look at the following example.
 The following is the code that we have already explained in our previous two examples.

 using System;